-You must familiarise yourself with the University's policy on plagiarism and academic honesty.
+You must familiarise yourself with the University's Statement on Academic Honesty and Integrity.
 Even without malicious intent, it is possible to commit plagiarism or to breach the rules for academic honesty.
 It is therefore imperative that you know what these rules entail.